sta210-sp20/website/content/_index.md

 ### Materials

-You should bring a fully-charged laptop, tablet with keyboard, or comparable device to every lecture and lab session.
+You should bring a fully-charged laptop or comparable device to every lecture and lab session.